jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 This table excludes any techniques or sub\-techniques not observed by OverWatch in this reporting period.
-Notably, this year saw a shift in the persistence techniques favored by adversaries compared to the previous year, with increases seen in adversaries use of both server software components particularly web shells and IIS components.
+Notably, this year saw a shift in the persistence techniques favored by adversaries compared to the previous year, with increases seen in adversaries’ use of both server software components — particularly web shells — and IIS components.
-Other than these slight shifts in persistence techniques, much of this years heat map reflects the previous years.
-Exploiting public facing infrastructure, abusing remote services (particularly RDP), dumping OS credentials and accessing unsecure credentials all remain popular and heavily represented in this years heat map.
+Other than these slight shifts in persistence techniques, much of this year’s heat map reflects the previous year’s.
+Exploiting public facing infrastructure, abusing remote services (particularly RDP), dumping OS credentials and accessing unsecure credentials all remain popular and heavily represented in this year’s heat map.
 5
-To learn more about MITRE ATT\&CK, visithttps:attack.mitre.orgmatricesenterprise.
+To learn more about MITRE ATT\&CK, visit https://attack.mitre.org/matrices/enterprise/.
 Nowhere to Hide: 2022 Falcon OverWatch Threat Hunting Report CrowdStrike
 14